philbackworks/3AFans.com-Site-Data/_toys-1-6/fighting-jc.md

 "Red Atonement JC" or "Red Night JC" features the "New Pissed Off Head Sculpt", has fabric bandages, fake leather boots and comes with a "newly sculpted zombie head".
 This figure was available via a 'timed sale premade edition'.

 "One thousand heads I shall deliver on this night, the RED NIGHT!"

+"He is an Essene, hence the tagline, the MEAN ESSENE!
+There are many nationalities in the AK world!"
+<cite>- Ashley Wood, <a href="http://worldof3alegion.forumotion.com/t287-qa-sessions-with-ashley-wood" target="_blank">ThreeA blog Q and A (#16)</a></cite>

+"The Essenes were members of an ancient Jewish ascetic sect of the 2nd century BC–2nd century AD in Palestine, who lived in highly organized groups and held property in common.
+The Essenes are widely regarded as the authors of the Dead Sea Scrolls"
+<cite>- Ashley Wood, <a href="https://en.wikipedia.org/wiki/Essenes" target="_blank">Wikipedia.org</a></cite>